ballerina-platform/ballerina-distribution/examples/grpc-client-oauth2-password-grant-type/grpc_client_oauth2_password_grant_type.md

 # gRPC client - OAuth2 password grant type

-The `grpc:Client` can be secured with OAuth2 password grant type authorization by enriching the client metadata with the `Authorization: Bearer <token>` header.
+The `grpc:Client` can connect to a service that is secured with the OAuth2 password grant type by enriching the client metadata with the `Authorization: Bearer <token>` header.
 The required configurations for this grant type can be specified in the `auth` field of the client configuration.
 Use this grant type when you need to exchange the user's credentials for an access token.

    ::: code grpc_client_oauth2_password_grant_type.bal :::